 I wouldn’t have been able to afford the property in Vancouver anyway. 🙁

-And here I am, a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful twin girls.
+So, here I am in Shanghai, a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful twin girls.

-I think it was John Lennon who said that life is what happens to you while you’re busy making plans and I guess I can’t argue with that!
+I think it was John Lennon who said that life is what happens to you while you’re busy making plans and I guess I can’t argue with that.

-Before falling into the world of financial services (I use the word ‘falling’, because this was an industry that had never even been on my radar previously), I had worked in the pharmaceutical sales sector for many years and before that, I was a full-time athlete with Olympic aspirations.
+Before falling into the world of financial services (I use the word ‘falling’, because this was an industry that had never even been on my radar previously), I had worked in the pharmaceutical sales sector for many years.